uc-cdis/gen3-qa/docs/qa2.md

 that allows us to link test automation with human readable test plans
 * We want to associate acceptance tests with Jiras and PR's to ensure we develop what we initended to develop.
 * We want to have scheduled `gen3` releases that intentionally introduce planned new features that have gone through a validation process with QA
+* We want to track and rate outstanding `gen3` bugs and defects
+* We want to define and track service level objectives (SLO's) for different gen3 features
 * We want to have a clear test plan for evaluating whether a new `gen3` release is suitable for production.
 * We want to have a large suite of regression tests.
+* We want our QA tools to be a recursive example of our QA process

 ## Test Plans